Truth Behind Travel Podcast

 Thank you for joining me today on Truth Behind Travel Podcast, did you enjoy today’s episode?
 Every conversation brings tips, values, and strategies to help you start your travel recovery journey.

-If you enjoyed today’s episode, please
+If you enjoyed today’s episode, please leave me a review on Apple podca

 Welcome to Episode 56 of Truth Behind Travel Podcast, today I am having a 1-1 conversation with you on Sustainability Overwhelm, Powering up Sustainability choices of our desired customers, Who spends more on Sustainable Holidays and How Personality-based strategies are the key to a successful marriage between sustainable travellers and the tourism industry today.
 Last but not least, at the end of the episode today, I am gifting you – listeners of the podcast – a very special opportunity to join me at the Tourism Innovation Summit in Sevilla, Spain this coming November where I will be opening the hospitality forum with a keynote dedicated to sustainability and hospitality today.